Layer-Wise Data-Free CNN Compression: Experiments

-\textbf{Expensive Pruning:} We present results comparing our method to more computationally expensive methods, Adversarial Knowledge Distillation (AKD) \cite{AKD} and Deep Inversion (DI) \cite{DI}.
+\textbf{Expensive Pruning:} We compare our method to more computationally expensive methods in Figure~\ref{expensive_pruning}.
+Our baselines are AKD \cite{AKD} and DI \cite{DI} (note that ZeroQ \cite{zeroq} does not support pruning).
 These methods involve generating end-to-end training data.
 We found we needed to sweep across more values of the sparsity-controlling weight decay parameter $\lambda$ to encourage varying levels of sparsity in AKD.
-See Appendix for details.
-Again, we report final-epoch accuracy of models, since a data-free scenario does not allow for model selection using a validation set.
+In addition to $\lambda=1.55*10^{-5}$, we used $\{2 \lambda, 10 \lambda, 100 \lambda\}$.
+We report final-epoch accuracies.
+For each network, we combined our method with the top-performing baseline method for that network (``ours+'', Figure~\ref{expensive_pruning}).
+To do this, we add our layer-wise loss (Equation~\ref{layerwise-loss}) to the baseline's loss function and backpropagate as usual (we omit fusion and AFCLE for simplicity in this case).

-We found mixed results when using these computationally expensive methods.
-For all networks except EfficientNet B0, DI failed to produce solutions with more than $30\%$ accuracy, which has limited practical value.
+Because STR controls the sparsity level implicitly (not explicitly), it does not give direct control over the final sparsity levels.
+This is why some methods never converge to lower-sparsity, higher-accuracy solutions (for example, DI for MobileNetV1).
+For MobileNets, DI failed to produce solutions with more than $30\%$ accuracy.
 For AKD, performance was stronger in general, although solutions for MobileNetV2 did not exceed $40\%$ accuracy.
-Moreover, some parameter settings for MobileNetV2 resulted in very poor performance, even at low sparsity.
+Some parameter settings for AKD for MobileNetV2 resulted in very poor performance.

-For each network, we combine our method with the top-performing method for that network (``ours+'', Figure~\ref{expensive_pruning}).
-To do this, we add our loss to the loss function and backpropagate as usual.
-For ResNet18 and EfficientNet B0, we improve the accuracy/sparsity tradeoff.
-For MobileNetV2, we recover higher-accuracy solutions, improving the practical usefulness of pruned models.
-For MobileNetV1, our results are similar to those produced by AKD.
+For MobileNetV1, we combine our method with AKD (``ours+'', Figure~\ref{expensive_pruning}), producing a slight increase in accuracy for moderately sparse models.
+For MobileNetV2, we combine our method with AKD to produce higher-accuracy solutions.
+For EfficientNet B0, we combine our method with DI and improve the overall sparsity/accuracy tradeoff.